 A ticket capacity is effectively how many of these particular tickets you can sell

-For example: In addition to the 100 x General Admission tickets that you aim to sell, you may also want to offer 20 x complimentary tickets.
+For example: In addition to the 100 x General Admission tickets you can sell, you also want to offer 20 x complimentary tickets.
 You can create a second, free ticket type “Comp” and set a capacity of “20”.

-If your event can have no more than 100 people in total, you can cap sales across both ticket types using the total event capacity.
+If your event cannot have more than 100 people in total, you can cap sales across both ticket types using the total event capacity.

 A total event capacity is used to cap the total number of tickets that can be sold across all ticket types and will override the total capacities of your ticket types.
 Total capacities apply to each event date if you are running a recurring event